yflax/SQL-REPO-2/cleaning_data.md

 8) -- remove the scientific notation from fullvisior id and chnage type to numeric ALTER TABLE all_sessions ALTER COLUMN fullvisitorid TYPE numeric USING fullvisitorid::n

--- noticing that the all the fullvisitorids have three numbers in the beginning and zeros
+-- noticing that the all the fullvisitorids have three numbers in the beginning and unnecessary zeros after the decimal. the following will remove zeros after the deciam point
+UPDATEall_sessions
+SET fullvisitorid = regexp_replace(fullvisitorid::text, '(\.[0-9]*?)0*$', '\1')::numeric

+-- so it could be simplified further by deviding it by 1 billion so that its contains only non-zero numbers . so divided and removed zeros after decimal point again update all_sessions set fullvisitorid=(fullvisitorid/100000000);

+UPDATE your_table
+SET fullvisitorid = ROUND(fullvisitorid, 2) -- to allow only two digits after the decimal place